-Historically Denmark's dominant party.
-A liberal people's party with roots in farming and business, now with a broader centre profile.
+Historically Denmark's dominant party, but won its lowest result since 1910 at the 24 March 2026 election.
+A liberal people's party with roots in farming and business.

 Business owners, rural populations, and the conservative middle class.
 Strongest in Jutland and rural municipalities.
 Historically Denmark's broadest centre-right party.